 2. See the Judge to enter a plea

 TEEN COURT is a program that offers first time offenders the opportunity to have their citation dismissed upon successful completion of Teen Court.
 A NO CONTEST or GUILTY PLEA must be entered in order to participate in Teen Court.

-Teen Court is held every second and fourth Saturday of the month.
+Teen Court is available on two Monday's of every month.
 By signing a NO CONTEST or GUILTY PLEA, you will agree to attend the next available date.
 A Teen Court panel of your trained peers will determine sentencing.
 Sentencing options may include one or all of the following:

 - Community Service

 - Driver's License Probation (up to 30 days or upon completion of community service)

 - Driving School